yashevde/yashevde/README.md

 It turned into a cool [paper](https://web.eecs.umich.edu/~weimerw/p/weimer-icse2017-preprint.pdf) and I got a free scan of my brain solving code, too!
 That's what the profile picture is haha

 Currently building a company and investing in some of my friends' companies as well.
-Resident of the greater silicon valley digital headspace.
+I'm a resident of the greater silicon valley digital headspace.

 <!--
 **yashevde/yashevde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.